Import anticipated costs from an Excel file

 ItemResource * Text Options: M, L, E, S, O

-If the field id not specified, the default value is M.
+If the field is not specified, the default value is M.

-ItemCostCode * Text The job cost code must exist in Sage Construction Management before importing.
+ItemCostCode * Text The cost code must already exist in Sage Construction Management before importing the file.

 ItemEstimatedDate Date